Section 2 of 9

 The bed first

-The whole point of the van was to upgrade from tenting.
-And the specific problem with tenting, for me, is sleep.
-I’m a bad sleeper.
-A windy, cold, noise-amplifying tent was never going to give me a good night’s sleep.
+We designed the entire layout around the bed.
+The whole point of the van was to upgrade from tenting, the main problem of which, for me, is sleep.
+I’m a bad sleeper at the best of times.
+A windy, cold, noisy tent was never going to give me a good night’s sleep.
 So if we were going to do this, we were going to do it right, and “right” meant a proper bed.

 Endy makes great mattresses — we have a king at home and it’s excellent.
 Turns out they also make an RV Queen.
 Once we found that out, the layout decision became: fit the mattress as close to the rear doors as possible, then build everything else around it.
 Bed height was set to fit a 10” memory foam mattress with enough headroom to sit up comfortably.
 Everything else followed from there.